cran/arsenal/README.md

   The S3 method behind them is `write2()`.
 There are methods implemented for `tableby()`, `modelsum()`, `freqlist()`, and `compare()`, and also methods for `knitr::kable()`, `xtable::xtable()`, and `pander::pander_return()`.
 Another option is to coerce an object using
   `verbatim()` to print out the results monospaced (as if they were in the terminal)--the default method does this automatically.
   To output multiple tables into a document, simply make a list of them and call the same function as before.
-Finally, a YAML header can be added using `yaml()`.
+A YAML header can be added using `yaml()`.
+Code chunks can be written using `code.chunk()`.

   For more information, see `vignette("write2")`.